 Prisoners who are LGBT+

 PAS is delighted to announce the publication of two additions to its Self Help Toolkits series, especially written to give advice and information to lesbian, gay, bisexual and transgender (LGBT+) prisoners.
-A Prisoner’s Guide to LGB Rights and A Prisoner’s Guide to Trans Rights were written by barrister Stuart Withers and have been produced in association with letter-writing charity, Bent Bars.
+A Prisoner’s Guide to LGB Rights and A Prisoner’s Guide to Trans Rights were written by barrister Stuart Withers and have been produced in association with letter-writing organisation, Bent Bars.
 They are made available through the kind support of The Tudor Trust and The Paul Cottingham Trust.

 Little is understood – beyond caricature – about life inside for of lesbian, gay, bisexual and transgender people, nor even how many such prisoners there may be.
 Even The Prison Reform Trust’s Bromley Briefings, in their regular, otherwise rigorous, updates on UK prison statistics, do not mention LGBT+ prisoners.